brian-team/brian2/docs_sphinx/advanced/custom_events.rst

 In this example, we define an event with the name ``custom_event`` that is triggered when the ``x`` variable crosses the threshold ``x_th``.
 Note that you can define any number of custom events.
-The dictionary argument is a sequence of ``(event_name, condition)`` pairs.
+Each event is defined by its name as the key, and its condition as the value of the dictionary.

 Recording events
 ~~~~~~~~~~~~~~~~